-1 Introduction
+1. Introduction

-It is well known that the family of languages specified by finite-state automata (FAs) is the same as the family of languages described by regular expressions [13].
+It is well known that the family of languages specified by finite-state automata (FAs) is the same as the family of languages described by regular expressions [17].
 It can be proved by showing that we can construct FAs from regular expressions and that we can construct regular expressions from FAs.
-Additionally, some automata constructions preserve the structural properties of given regular expressions; for example, the Thompson construction [17] or the position construction [8, 14].
-Recently, Giammarresi et al. [7] introduced Thompson languages and simple Thompson languages based on the structural properties of Thompson automata.
+Some automata constructions preserve the structural properties of given regular expressions; examples are the Thompson construction [21] and the position construction [11, 18].
+Giammarresi et al. [10] examined the structural properties of the Thompson automata and Caron and Ziadi [5] studied the structural properties of the position automata.
+Giammarresi et al. [9] introduced Thompson languages and simple Thompson languages based on the structural properties of Thompson automata.
 One interesting property of simple Thompson languages is that for a given Thompson automaton A, a string in a simple Thompson language of A corresponds to a simple path from the start state to the final state of A.